Create your from the business description

 However, you do have access to and editorial rights to the from the business section in the Google My Business account dashboard.
 The from the business section appears further down in the profile, usually below the reviews area.

 How do I optimize the from the business section of my Google Business account?
 Ben Givon suggests that you:

-- Make use of all 750 characters, with the most important information and main keywords present in the first half of the description.
+- Make use of all 750 characters, with the most critical information and main keywords present in the first half of the description.

 - Reuse information from the About Us section.

-- Ensure that you use relevant and engaging keywords that are related to both your niche and business offering; that way your site will show up when your target audience and users browse the internet with keyword search terms that match your business.
+- Ensure that you use relevant and engaging keywords that are related to both your niche and business offering; that way, your site will show up when your target audience is browsing with keyword search terms matching your business.

-- Avoid repeating unnecessary information that may already be present on other areas of your Google My Business account.
-Use the from the business section to let your target audience know what separates you from your competition and why consumers can find value in your business offering.
+- Avoid repeating unnecessary information that may already be present in other areas of your Google My Business account.
+Use the from the business section to inform your target audience what separates you from your competition.
+And why consumers can find value in your business offering.